nobl/ioBroker.senec/docs/en/README.md

 Once finished setting up configuration, hit `SAVE AND CLOSE` to leave configuration dialogue.
 The adapter will automatically restart.

 ## Usage
-Here you can find a description of the states and how to use them.
+Here you can find a description of the states (incomplete list) and how to use them.
 All states of this adapter are read-only states.
 Depending on the individual system states might not be available or additional states could be there.
 If a state is not documented (or only partially documented) and you know what it represents, please send a pull request (or open a ticket with the information).